It’s legal to be in the park today. It’s Day 1 of Phase 2.

 The birds know all about resurgence.

 Turtle doves & nightingales, wood pigeons & booted warblers were singing.

 Parrots were squawking.
 (A colony–escaped or abandoned pets?–has multiplied over the years.)

 Over by the river: Ducks.
 Seagulls.
 Swans.
-Quacking, screeching, dozing in the sun.
+Quacking, screeching; others dozing in the sun.

 A heron on its spindly legs fished at the edges of a bog.
 Startled, it flapped its wings, big as umbrellas, and flew off.

 The forsythia, crocus, cherry, apple, dogwood, have long bloomed and we missed their show.
 But still, we found flowers.
 These were more reluctant, less self-assured, a bit like we were on Day 1 of Phase 2: masked, gloved, vigilant but free to be out in the sun in the park.

 Tulip trees camouflage their blooms.

-Pollen from the poplar hid the bellis perennis–those little wild daisies that are the first and the last to announce good weather.
+Pollen from the poplar tried to hide the bellis perennis–those little wild daisies that are the first and the last to announce good weather.
 But we found them anyway.

 In nooks, where the grass has grown long: you might have to dig for clover.

 Tiglio–Linden–a scent like honey and apricot.

 The old park, the park we have never appreciated–because it was close, because it was easy, because the river smelled and the crowded paths were dirty–this is the park that today, rejuvenated, has given us a gift, smack in the middle of the time of Corona.